mmc-marcominas/books/docs/fastify/MVP-01.md

 ## Applied principles

  * DRY & KISS
-   * make projet from zero
+   * create projet from zero
    * use a simple data access implementation based on fastify plugins
    * use make approach to test endpoint
  * MVP